-Get Out Is Officially The Most Successful Original Indie Film Debut
+‘Get Out’ Is Officially The Most Successful Original Indie Film Debut

 The trailer itself did not do much to quell this feeling.
 Featuring an over edited series of scenes with little cohesion, it came off as an amateurish student film that didn’t know what kind of tone it wanted to occupy.
 Not helping this was the slew of racists who, disliking the trailer accused Peele of propagating anti-white themes in the narrative (apparently unaware that Peele is not only the biracial son of a white mother, but also married to Caucasian actress Chelsea Peretti).

 Nonetheless, every single skeptic ended up eating crow as soon as the movie was screened for critics.
-Opening up to a rare 100% on Rotten Tomatoes (a score that was sadly brought down to its contemporary 99% by the National Reviewertroll Armond White), Get Out was widely praised by critics for its masterful blending of the horror and comedy genres, while also touching on many real-world themes that are prevalent among minority communities, such as race relations, urban crime, and the close-mindedness of suburban America.
+Opening up to a rare 100 percent on Rotten Tomatoes (a score that was sadly brought down to its contemporary 99 percent by the National Reviewer troll Armond White), Get Out was widely praised by critics for its masterful blending of the horror and comedy genres, while also touching on many real-world themes that are prevalent among minority communities, such as race relations, urban crime, and the close-mindedness of suburban America.

 As a result, audiences have fallen in love with the movie, with its sixth weekend release still pulling in an astounding $5.8 million, especially when compared to Get Out’s shoestring budget of $4.5 million.
-However, what makes this success story even more amazing is the fact that it is two things: an indie film and a movie by an African American director.
-Indie flicks are a genre that have given audiences some of the greatest masterpieces of all time, including Pulp Fiction and Dazed and Confused, but the amount of actual good ones that are produced yearly in comparison to the number that end up winning in the marketplace is unfortunately low, and that is because this is a very competitive industry.
+However, what makes this success story even more amazing is the fact that it is two things: an indie film and a movie by an African-American director.
+Indie is a genre that has given audiences some of the greatest masterpieces of all time, including Pulp Fiction and Dazed and Confused, but the amount of actual good ones that are produced yearly in comparison to the number that end up winning in the marketplace is unfortunately low, and that is because this is a very competitive industry.
 Studios need to go with the movies that they believe will guarantee them the quickest return revenue, and that often times means the weaker ones that happen to have some famous stars in them get the chance to shine.
 The most prominent recent example of this was last year’s The Birth of a Nation, whose distribution rights were bought by Fox Searchlight Pictures for an astounding $17.5 million, only for the film to under-perform at the box office to a measly total of about $16 million.

 When one adds that funding blockade to the fact that Peele was working in an industry that does admittedly have a race problem, it’s almost a miracle that Get Out even made it to the big screen.
 And yet, not only has it done that, but it has resulted in Peele becoming the first black director to have a film gross over $100 million.